Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Dataset

-That said, even though the set of podcasts we consider is small, these shows might have disproportionate impacts and people who are in power might disproportionately listen to these.
-For e.g., a lot of January 6, 2021 US Capitol attack \footnote{\url{https://www.britannica.com/event/January-6-U-S-Capitol-attack}} coordination and top down messages iterate through the podcasts of personalities like Steve Bannon.
+\textbf{Curation}: We construct the dataset based on the channels list curated and shared by ~\cite{wirtschafter2023audible} and also from the following collection hosted at \url{https://politicalpodcastproject.shinyapps.io/dataset/}.
+They identify popular political podcasts by analyzing and selecting talk shows that discuss politics, policy, current events, or news.
+We further expand the channels by including related political punditry podcasts from the `you might also like' recommendations, creating a comprehensive sample for analysis. \textit{RSS feeds} and the link to episodes from the above collection are used to download the audio files, and the podcasts span over the years 2022-2023.
+The full list of \textbf{52 podcast channels} (31 right- and 21 left-leaning), making a total of \textbf{12,322 episodes} (with 9,166 from right- and 3,156 from left-leaning channels) is noted in the Appendix\footnote{Care should be taken in interpreting the results particularly in the context of prevalence of toxicity, since our dataset only represents a small subset of political podcasts.}.
+Even though the set of podcasts we consider is small, these shows might have disproportionate impacts and people who are in power might disproportionately listen to these.
+For e.g., a lot of January 6, 2021 US Capitol attack\footnote{\url{https://www.britannica.com/event/January-6-U-S-Capitol-attack}} coordination and top down messages iterate through the podcasts of personalities like Steve Bannon.
 Hence, the claims made on these podcasts may have particularly consequential implications for broader public opinion and political discourse.
 So, as a part of this work, we try to understand the toxicity being driven through conversational chains so that such content can be auto-moderated and avoided.
-A detailed summary of the dataset over thirty-one podcast channels, and some metadata associated with them is shown in Appendix~\ref{tab:dataset_stats}.